deepchecks/deepchecks/README.md

 pip install deepchecks -U --user
 ```

-For installing also the nlp submodle, replace ``deepchecks`` with ``"deepchecks[nlp]"``
+For installing the nlp / vision submodules or with conda:
-and for installing it with the computer vision submodule, replace it with ``"deepchecks[vision]"``.
+- For NLP: Replace ``deepchecks`` with ``"deepchecks[nlp]"``,
+  and optionally install also``deepchecks[nlp-properties]``
+- For Computer Vision: Replace ``deepchecks`` with ``"deepchecks[vision]"``.
-For installing with conda, similarly use: ``conda install -c conda-forge deepchecks``.
+- For installing with conda, similarly use: ``conda install -c conda-forge deepchecks``.

 Check out the full installation instructions for deepchecks testing [here](https://docs.deepchecks.com/stable/getting-started/installation.html).

 #### Deepchecks Monitoring Installation

-If you're using deepchecks also for production monitoring,
-you can deploy a hobby instance in one line on Linux/MacOS (Windows is WIP!) with Docker:
+To use deepchecks for production monitoring, you can either use our SaaS service, or deploy a local instance in one line on Linux/MacOS (Windows is WIP!) with Docker:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/deepchecks/monitoring/main/deploy/deploy-oss.sh)"
 ```

 This will automatically download the necessary dependencies and start the application locally.
-Installing our open source service is an excellent way to try monitoring locally.
-Note however,
-that it won't scale to support real-time production usage.
+Note that the open source product is built such that each deployment supports monitoring of
+a single model.

 Check out the full installation instructions for deepchecks monitoring [here](https://docs.deepchecks.com/monitoring/stable/installation/index.html).